json-api/json-api/_format/1.1/index.md

   localization.
 * `detail`: a human-readable explanation specific to this occurrence of the problem.
 Like `title`, this field's value can be localized.
-* `source`: an object containing references to the source of the error, optionally including any of the following members:
+* `source`: an object containing references to the primary source of the error.
+  It **SHOULD** include one of the following members or be omitted:
   * `pointer`: a JSON Pointer [[RFC6901](https://tools.ietf.org/html/rfc6901)]
     to the value in the request document that caused the error [e.g. `"/data"` for a primary data object, or `"/data/attributes/title"` for a specific